Home Bond Market9 Global Bond Market Trends Affecting Indian Investors

 Digital technology is changing the way bonds are bought, sold, and issued across global markets.
 Earlier, bond trading involved:

-• Longer settlement cycles
+• Multiple intermediaries and Longer settlement cycles

 But today, electronic bond trading platforms allow investors to access bond markets through online systems.
 In India, the Securities and Exchange Board of India introduced the concept of Online Bond Platform Provider (OBPP) to support these technological advancements.
 Platforms such as GoldenPi now allow retail investors to view, compare, and purchase bonds online.